-As a consequence, local leverage in emerging economies has increased (Figure 2).
-The increase could reflect the direct effect of cross-border banking flows, changes in global risk aversion stemming from source country monetary policy (Rey (2013), Baskaya et al. (2017), Morais, Peydro and Ruiz (2015)), the promise of abundant future liquidity on borrowing capacity (see Diamond, Hu, and Rajan (2017), for example), or the indirect effects of an appreciating exchange rate and rising asset prices, which may make it seem that emerging market borrowers have more equity than they really have (see Shin (2016), for example).
+As a consequence, local leverage in emerging economies has increased (figure 1.1.2).
+The increase could reflect the direct effect of cross-border banking flows, changes in global risk aversion stemming from source country monetary policy (Rey 2013; Baskaya et al. 2017; Morais, Peydro, and Ruiz 2015), the promise of abundant future liquidity on borrowing capacity (see Diamond, Hu, and Rajan 2017, for example), or the indirect effects of an appreciating exchange rate and rising asset prices, which may make it seem that emerging market (EM) borrowers have more equity than they really have (see Shin 2016, for example).

-Figure 2.
-Corporate debt-to-GDP Ratio for Emerging Economies

-Source: IMF Global Financial Stability Report 10/16
+FIGURE 1.1.2.
+Corporate Debt-to-GDP Ratio for Emerging Economies Source: IMF, "Global Financial Stability Report," October 2016

-The unintended consequences of such flows is that they are significantly influenced by the monetary policies of the sending countries, and may reverse quickly - as they did during the "Taper tantrum" in 2013.
+The unintended consequence of such flows is that they are significantly influenced by the monetary policies of the sending countries and may reverse quickly-as they did during the Taper Tantrum in 2013.
 This means that they are not a reliable source of financing, which then requires emerging market central banks to build ample stocks of liquidity (that is, foreign exchange reserves) for when the capital flows reverse.
 Moreover, the liquidity insurance provided by emerging market central banks to their borrowers is never perfect, so when capital flows reverse, they tend to leave financial and economic distress in their wake.
-Capital flows, driven or pulled back by the monetary policy stance in industrial countries, create risk on the way in, and distress on the way out.
+Capital flows, driven or pulled back by the monetary policy stance in industrial countries, create risk on the way in and distress on the way out.
 They constitute both a costly spillover and a significant constraint on emerging market monetary flexibility.

 The bottom line is that simply because a policy is called monetary, unconventional or otherwise, it may not be beneficial on net for the world.
 That all monetary policies have external spillovers does not mean that they are all justified.
-What matters is the relative magnitude of demand creating versus demand switching effects, and the magnitude of other net financial sector spillovers, that is, the net spillovers (see Borio (2009), Borio and Disyatat (2014), Rajan (2013,2014), for example).
-Of course, a central contributor today to policymakers putting lower weight on international spillovers is that almost all central banks have purely domestic mandates.
+What matters is the relative magnitude of demand-creating versus demand-switching effects and the magnitude of other net financial sector spillovers, that is, the net spillovers (see Borio 2014; Borio and Disyatat 2009, 292; Rajan 2013 and 2014, for example).

+Of course, a central contributor today to policy makers putting lower weight on international spillovers is that almost all central banks have purely domestic mandates.
 If they are in danger of violating the lower bound of their inflation mandate, for example, they are required to adopt all possible policies to get inflation back on target, no matter what their external effect.
-Indeed, they can even intervene directly in the exchange rate in a sustained and unidirectional way, though internationally this could be seen as an abdication of international responsibility according to the old standards.
-The current state of affairs means that central banks find all sorts of ways to justify their policies in international fora, without acknowledging the unmentionable - that the exchange rate may be the primary channel of transmission, and external spillovers may be significantly adverse.
+Indeed, they can even intervene directly in the exchange rate in a sustained and unidirectional way, although internationally this could be seen as an abdication of international responsibility according to the old standards.
+The current state of affairs means that central banks find all sorts of ways to justify their policies in international fora without acknowledging the unmentionable-that the exchange rate may be the primary channel of transmission and external spillovers may be significantly adverse.
 Unfortunately, even if they do not want to abdicate international responsibility, their domestic mandates may give them no other options.
 In what follows, we will examine sensible rules of monetary behavior assuming the domestic mandate does not trump international responsibility.